EmbarkStudios/emote/docs/coding-standard.rst

 `isort <https://github.com/PyCQA/isort>`_ is another formatting tool, but deals only with sorting imports.
 Isort is configured to be consistent with Black from within `pyproject.toml`.

 To run isort manually, you can use the command: ::

-   poetry run isort emote/
+   pdm run isort emote/ tests/

 Example configurations